 The Agents

-Questions can come from lawyers, agency owners, senior managers, team leads, and employees doing front-line curative work, examinations, or closings.
+Questions can come from lawyers, agency owners, senior managers, team leads, and employees doing front-line curative work, examinations, or closings and from WFG’s own examiners.
 Even the most experienced people in this industry have significant blind spots where they have limited experience.
 It can be a bit of a balancing act to avoid explaining too much or not enough while also being clear and concise.
 Legal citations are usually unnecessary, but basic technical terms are a must to make communication easier.
 Any concepts that would be used a land title association agent seminar like “criminal restitution lien”, “bona fide purchaser”, or “action to quite title” are appropriate.

 General Guidelines